maxbader/EasyBankCVS/README.md

 2. prefix and bcode
-The bcode is found in the string of the column called Text.
 The bcode is composed of to upper case letters followed by a / and nine digits .
 The prefix is empty or the string in the Text column before the bcode.
+The two coloumns should be named "Partner Kontonr./IBAN" and "Partnername"

 The output file should be the input, but each row has the new column values attached.
 ```